L4D15/rpg-jekyll/_posts/2018-03-10-welcome-to-jekyll-rpg.md

 Using a combination of pre-built funcionality and custom HTML code we can achieve great results with little to no effort.

+## Automatic linking

+Write the title of any other page in your site and it will automatically be converted to a link to that page.
+The link search is case sentitive, so taka that into account if a link is not generated.

+Example:
+- Siege of Dragon Keep
+- Deck of Many Things

 ## Images

 Use the normal markdown syntax for images `![Name of the image](url)`.
 You can use images from the web by their URL or use your own images from the `assets` folder.